MicrosoftDocs/customer-insights/ci-docs/audience-insights/manage-environments.md

    If you want to [copy data from the current environment](#additional-considerations-for-copy-configuration-preview), select **Copy from existing environment**.
 You'll see a list of all available environments in your organization where you can copy data from.

 1. Provide the following details:
-   - **Name**: The name that represents this environment in the Customer Insights app.
+   - **Name**: The name for this environment.
 This field is already filled in if you've copied an existing environment, but you can change it.
    - **Region**: The region into which the service is deployed and hosted.
    - **Type**: Select whether you want to create a Production or Sandbox environment.